sgsshankar/snowflake-azure-ipwhitelisting/README.md

    [ COMMENT = '<string_literal>' ]
 ~~~~

 > For Security restriction, it is recommended to use SECURITYADMIN or create separate role dedicated for Network automation.
+It is also recommended to have a separate Network Policy for Azure Services associated with particular service accounts.

 + Create a Role `NETWORKADMIN`